 When he returned home in January 1946, Philip, who had kept in touch with Elizabeth, began courting the young princess.
 Their engagement was announced 18 months later.

 Although most of the public embraced the union, some were unhappy with Philip's un-British origins and many began referring to him as "Phil the Greek."
-He silenced those critics when he became a British citizen in 1947 and renounced his Greek royal titles.
+He silenced those critics when he became a British subject in 1947 and renounced his Greek royal titles.
 He became Lt.
 Philip Mountbatten.

 He and Elizabeth were married on Nov.
 20, 1947, in Westminster Abbey in a wedding that helped boost British spirits still recovering from the war.
-He was designated a royal highness, created a knight of the Garter and awarded the title duke of Edinburgh.
+He was designated a royal highness, created a Knight of the Garter and awarded the title Duke of Edinburgh.